jayjay0317/jayjay0317/README.md

 # Hi, I'm Jaewoo Lee

-I'm a Statistics and Mathematics graduate exploring data analysis, machine learning, and deep learning one project at a time.
+I'm a Statistics and Mathematics graduate from the University of Toronto, currently exploring data analysis, machine learning, and deep learning one project at a time.

 I like working with real-world datasets, asking practical questions, and building projects that help me understand both the technical side and the decision-making side of data.

 ## 🔍 What I'm working on

 - Building data analysis projects with Python, SQL, and Tableau
-- Learning machine learning with scikit-learn and PyTorch
+- Learning machine learning and deep learning through hands-on projects and self-study
-- Exploring model evaluation beyond accuracy
+- Exploring model evaluation beyond accuracy, including calibration and uncertainty
 - Improving my project workflow with Git, GitHub, and reproducible notebooks

 ## 🛠️ Tools I'm using

-Python, SQL, PyTorch, scikit-learn, pandas, NumPy, matplotlib, PostgreSQL, Tableau, Flask, Streamlit, Docker, AWS
+Python, SQL, PyTorch, scikit-learn, pandas, NumPy, matplotlib, seaborn, PostgreSQL, Tableau, Flask, Streamlit, Docker, AWS

 ## 🌐 Portfolio